Product affinity model¶

 Boolean |

 A flag that indicates the recommended audience size.
-When this value is A large audience is predicted to include ~90% of future purchasers, while also including a high number of non-purchasers. |
+When this value is A large audience size is predicted to include ~90% of future purchasers and to include a high number of non-purchasers. |

 Audience Size Medium |